Building A Trailer — Customer Video

 Finally, they chose to finish the trailer by painting.
 Note that they used a good primer (the brownish color) before the finishing paint.
 That is really important if you want the trailer to last a long time — which we hope you do!

 One thing I didn’t see in the video — cleaning up of all the welds and prep for painting.
 I assume they did it, because it’s really important for a good finish when building a trailer.
 Anyway, just thought I’d inject that as a reminder.
+If you can, sandblast the frame to start, then use a good primer.
+Optionally, powder coat is a great option.

 Building Your Trailer